-Prerequisite: ENG 21 or ENG 22 or equivalent, all with a grade of C or better, or consent of instructor.
+Prerequisite: ENG 22 or equivalent and ART 112, with a grade of C or better, or consent of instructor.
 Rec Preparation: DMED 120.

 DMED 122 NetPrep Flash Animation (3)

 This course introduces the basic principles of Web animation using Macromedia Flash.
 Students will learn how to plan a scene for Web animation, which includes thumbnails, exposure sheets, layouts, staging, and motion composition.